liferay/liferay-frontend-projects/projects/eslint-config/plugins/aui/docs/rules/no-each.md

 # Avoid using `A.each(array, (item) => item)`

-This rule prohibits using `A.Array` and its utilities.
+This rule prohibits using `A.each`.

 ## Rule Details